 History of Cyprus

-Cyprus is an island which is one of the largest and most populous island in the Mediterranean.
-It is positioned between the Turkey, Greece, Syria, Lebanon, Israel, Palestine and Egypt.
+Cyprus is an island which is one of the largest and most populous islands in the Mediterranean.
+It is positioned between Turkey, Greece, Syria, Lebanon, Israel, Palestine and Egypt.

-Republic of Cyprus, which is the official name of the island, has been discovered by humans since around the 10th millennium BC.
-This is the main why the island is very well known for the archaeological remains and water wells all around the world.
+The Republic of Cyprus, which is the official name of the island, has been discovered by humans since around the 10th millennium BC.
+This is the reason why the island is very well known for the archaeological remains.
+As well as water wells all around the world.

 How the island was created?

 Furthermore, it has been said that the island has been created because of earthquakes.
-Also the highest mountain Troodos, was a volcano which was active many years ago which then ended up creating an island which is now called Cyprus.
-The weather in the island is sunny and dry most of times of the year.
+Also, the highest mountain Troodos was a volcano which was active many years ago which then ended up creating an island which is now called Cyprus.
+The weather on the island is sunny and dry most of the times of the year.
 This the main reason many tourists prefer Cyprus as their destination.
-Except from the weather, the island has got very beautiful beaches, traditional food, museums, cafes, etc which are make the country more attractive not only to people who are coming from other countries but also for local people who can spent their weekend somewhere different than home.
+Except for the weather, the island has got very beautiful beaches, traditional food, museums, cafes, etc. Which are making the country more attractive not only to people who are coming from other countries.
+Also, local people who can spend their weekend somewhere different than home.